 With the ignition switch assembly exposed, simply remove the plug so that you can completely remove the old assembly once you have detached it from the steering column.

+Before operating the Dremel, put on a pair of safety glasses.
 With the Dremel, simply attach a cut-off mandrel and cut a new horizontal slot across the face of the shear bolt head.
 It shouldn’t take much force or time, but just be careful that you do not cut into anything else as there are a lot of wires and sensitive pieces around this area.
-I suppose it doesn’t matter if you accidentally cut into the housing a bit as you will be replacing this shortly.
-Use a flat head screwdriver to remove the two shear screws now that you have cut a slot in.
-With all four screws removed, the switch assembly should separate into two pieces allowing you to remove it from the steering column.
+Cutting the top screw will require your Dremel to be dangerously close to the dashboard, so use extreme caution there.
+I would also recommend that you place a shop rag around the wiring and parts of the dashboard that will be exposed to flying sparks.

 At this point, simply repeat this process in reverse with your new ignition switch.
 One thing to look out for: make sure you have the switch oriented correctly so that the steering lock aligns.
-Attaching the new assembly with the four screws should be straightforward.
-If your replacement part comes with the two shear screws (with hexagonal heads) simply tighten until the head shears off.
-At this point you can plug in the electrical connection and test to make sure the new switch operates correctly.
-Reattach the plastic housing pieces, making sure to use the same screws for the same holes.
+It is likely that there will be some evidence of where the old ignition switch used to be — some discoloration, wear, etc. Attaching the new assembly with the four screws should be straightforward.
+Since your replacement part comes with the two shear screws with 7/32″ hexagonal heads, simply tighten until the head shears off.
+I found that with the top screw which is more difficult to access, I needed to use a small crescent wrench for the last few turns before the shear head came off.